 DHPG main office, Bonn, Germany

-- Creation of a public playground
+- Creation of a unique identification point

 - Cooperation with local specialist planners